 “Not to brag or anything, but I was at Target the other day and…”-Every Bougie Mom Ever

 In 2001, Carter’s reached an agreement with Target to create an exclusive, spin-off label “Just One You”.
-Two years later, Carter’s later created an exclusive line for the retail Goliath, Walmart, in 2003.
+Two years later, Carter’s later created an exclusive Carter’s line for Walmart, in 2003.

 In 2005, Carter’s purchased OshKosh B’gosh for a whopping $312 million.
 A move that totally blew the minds of young Gen Xers and older Millennials everywhere, as it transformed OshKosh from a fancy-pants, out-of-reach label their parents would never buy into a budget-friendly label sold at mass discount retailers.

 Over the next decade, Carter’s continued consolidating its position.
 Then in a three year-window (2016-2018), Carter’s acquired Skip Hop baby gear company, launched an Amazon exclusive label, and then rolled out its own line of organic, hippy-dippy baby and toddler clothes.
 (That’s a compliment.
-Their organic line is cute as as an earth-toned bug.
+Their organic line, Little Planet, is cute as as an earth-toned bug.
 On an organic, ethically sourced rug.)

 So Here’s the Timeline to Carter’s Total Closet Domination: